Murder of Skylar Neese: Investigation

 Neese was initially considered by law enforcement authorities to be a runaway and an Amber alert was not issued for the then-minimum 48 hours in connection with her disappearance.
 An early tip indicated that Neese had been seen in North Carolina, but the Star City Police Department determined that the person spotted was not Neese.
 Neese's parents posted flyers about their missing daughter in the Monongalia County region.

 Police determined that the unknown sedan in which Neese was last seen belonged to Eddy and interviewed her.
 Eddy admitted to picking up Neese but stated that she had dropped her off an hour later.
+However, cellphone location data and surveillance camera footage contradicted Eddy's story.
 The Federal Bureau of Investigation and the West Virginia State Police joined the search for Neese on September 10, 2012, and began interviewing Neese's school friends.
 Approximately six months after the murder occurred, Rachel Shoaf suffered a nervous breakdown, prompting her mother to call 911.
-In the background of the call, Rachel can be heard screaming.
-She was taken to a local psychiatric hospital, where she remained for 5 days.
+In the background of the call, Shoaf can be heard screaming.
+She was taken to a local psychiatric hospital, where she remained for five days.
 After she was released Shoaf asked to be immediately taken to her lawyer's office, where she then confessed to the crime.
 The motivation Shoaf gave for the murder was they "didn't like her" and "didn't want to be friends with her anymore".
+In one of many attempts to get Eddy to incriminate herself, investigators had Shoaf wear a wire during a conversation with Eddy but were not successful.
+Investigators obtained a search warrant for Eddy's home, where they confiscated her devices, several kitchen knives, and a Toyota Camry.
+Forensic testing matched DNA found in the trunk of Eddy's car to Neese.
 David Neese stated that these two girls were among his daughter's best friends and that Eddy had even helped the family by distributing missing person flyers.
 After her confession, Shoaf led investigators to Neese's body.
 On March 13, 2013, U.S. Attorney William J. Ihlenfeld II issued a press release stating that a body found just over the nearby state line on January 16, 2013, in Wayne Township, Greene County, Pennsylvania, had been identified as the body of Neese.
 Neese's body was found less than 30 mi away from her home.